OCA/field-service/fieldservice_sale/readme/CONFIGURE.rst

 Products must be configured properly in order to create field service orders upon sale order confirmation.

-The field service policy of a product defines how it generates a field service order if the product is sold via sale order.
+The field service tracking of a product defines how it generates a field service order if the product is sold via sale order.

 To configure a product that generates a unique field service order on each